-A. FROM TEXTBOOK CHAPTER FIVE:
+A. FROM TEXTBOOK CHAPTER FIVE AND LECTURE SLIDES:

-- 1. Theoretical Exercise 9: If X is an exponential random variable with parameter $\lambda$ , and c > 0, show that cX is exponential with parameter $\lambda/c$ . - 2.
-Theoretical Exercise 30: Let X have probability density $f_X$ .
-Find the probability density function of the random variable Y defined by Y = aX + b.
+- 1. Theoretical Exercise 9: If X is an exponential random variable with parameter λ , and c > 0, show that cX is exponential with parameter λ/c . - 2.
+Theoretical Exercise 30: Let X have probability density f_X .
+Find the probability density function of the random variable Y defined by Y = aX + b. - 3.
+Explain, in a few sentences, the argument that the circle is the disjoint union of countably many sets that are all rotations of each other, as in the third to last of the Lecture 17 slides.
+(You can also read the Wikipedia article on Vitali sets and/or the axiom of choice.)

-REMARK: If you internalize the idea of the last problem (you understand how $f_X$ is stretched, squashed, and translated when you replace X by aX + b) it makes it easier to remember a couple of the formulas on the story sheet.
+REMARK: If you internalize the idea of the second problem (you understand how f_X is stretched, squashed, and translated when you replace X by aX + b) it makes it easier to remember a couple of the formulas on the story sheet.
 The first problem above is a special case of the second one.